Live abroad

 Thai banks

-Most of Thai banks offer medical insurance for expats.
+Most of Thai banks offer medical insurance for expats in Thailand.
 You need to have a work permit that is valid for at least a year as well as a valid visa.
 The insurance is usually valid after a month, so you need to wait 30 days before you visit a doctor.
 Thai banks usually offer cheaper insurance than any other companies.
 They also make it easier for their customers to claim the money.
 You receive an insurance card and give it to the cashier at the hospital.

 They then call the insurance company and deal with everything for you – no hassle, no stress, easy-peasy.
 Before you buy an insurance from a Thai bank you need to remember that it covers you only in Thailand, so you need to be sure that you will still live here in a year time.
 The prices start at around £200 a year.